 Find the optimal keepalive interval for your IoT deployment.
 Balance disconnection detection speed against power consumption and broker load.
 The MQTT specification triggers disconnect after 1.5x the keepalive interval with no activity.

-Full tracking, signature required.
+Registered Mail -> QoS 2: Full tracking and signature required.
 Expensive but guaranteed.

 When to use each: